Planescape: Torment: Development

 In addition to official localizations, for example the one by CD Projekt for the Polish market, fan communities developed Spanish, Hungarian, and Italian fan translations of the game.
 When Interplay dropped support for Planescape: Torment after the official 1.1 patch, several not yet fixed bugs were corrected by fan-created unofficial patches.
 Other mods add back items and quests omitted from the final version of the game or new features such as widescreen support.

 Initially, Interplay hired dark ambient musician Lustmord to create the musical score for the game.
 He worked on the project for four months, writing over 40 original pieces.
 However, just six weeks before the game released, one of the producers had a change of heart on the game's musical direction, who wanted it to sound less ambient and "more along the lines of John Williams".
 His first time working on a video game project, Lustmord considered the experience "terrible", eventually reusing some of the elements from the score in his 2001 album, Metavoid.
 Needing a replacement soundtrack done quickly, Interplay then reached out and asked Mark Morgan, who had worked on other Black Isle Studios games, to do it.
 Two additional themes were penned by Richard Band.
-The game's cast of voice actors included Michael T. Weiss, Sheena Easton, Rob Paulsen, Mitch Pileggi, Dan Castellaneta, and Tony Jay.
+The game's cast of voice actors included Michael T. Weiss, Sheena Easton, Rob Paulsen, Mitch Pileggi, Dan Castellaneta, Keith David, Jennifer Hale, John de Lancie, and Tony Jay.

 After the game's release, a reviewer for Game Revolution praised its sound, saying that "When you're in a crowded city, it sounds like a crowded city.
 Walk past a bar, and you'll hear the noise of the drunken patrons inside.
 Wander near a slave auction, and you'll hear the auctioneer calling.
 Go to a party in the festival hall, and it sounds just like a party".
 The same reviewer also stated "Planescape has just about the best sound I've ever heard in a game."
 IGN gave the sound 8.5 out of 10 and noted that "The game has fantastic speech and sound effects, but what's more impressive is the way they fade in and out depending on how close you're standing to them."